 Unlike National Parks, National Forests are pretty lenient about van camping.
 In a National Forest, you can park and spend the night just about anywhere whether it’s a random side road into the forest or a trailhead parking lot – unless it’s specifically prohibited with a sign.

 National Forests also allow “dispersed camping”.
 Dispersed camping places usually don’t have access to services like bathrooms, trash, firepits, and other amenities that established paid campgrounds do.

 This leaves you with a variety of options for stealth camping in National Forests but do minimize your impact by sticking to roads and places where someone has camped before.
 Don’t create new camping spots by driving on growing vegetation like plants and grass.

 Similar to National Forests, BLM lands are very campervan friendly and allow parking almost anywhere as long as it doesn’t say “closed to camping” or conflict with other authorized use of land.

-Dispersed camping is allowed on BLM lands up to 14 days without having to move around.
-After that BLM land management asks campers to move so it doesn’t create a long term negative effect on the land.
+Dispersed camping is allowed on BLM lands for up to 14 days without having to move around.
+After that BLM land management asks campers to move so it doesn’t create a long-term negative effect on the land.

 Some of the most popular gyms for overlanders are:

 - Planet Fitness.
 One of the cheapest gym options and has over 2000 clubs all around the US.